-Our LeanSmart approach secures rapid, sustainable results through three key focus areas
+Our LeanSmart approach secures lasting impact through three key focus areas

 Wiring: Ensuring the organisation is focused on key problems and the delivery of solutions by optimising management infrastructure and performance management.
 Key elements include Key Performance Indicators (KPIs), target setting, performance reviews and organisation structure.Optimising: Making the most effective use of key processes and generating, and implementing, explicit ideas for improvement.Sustaining: Ensuring that solutions and new ways of working are sustained and are further improved upon by wiring them in and training Change Agents and line management alike.
 Adapting solutions as required.

-We focus on nine sources of waste that LeanSmart targets for rapid, sustainable results
+We focus on nine sources of waste that LeanSmart targets for lasting impact

 - Scrap/rework – manufacturing example: production lots discarded throughout the process due to poor quality.